-object a mass_dataset object.

-group_label_col

-A character string corresponding to the column in the sample metadata stored in the mass_dataset object to use as the group labels.

-scaled_input A TRUE/FALSE indicating whether the input data is already normalized
+project_name A character string name for the experiment. object a mass_dataset object. group_label_col A character string corresponding to the column in the sample metadata stored in the mass dataset object to use as the group labels. the mass_dataset object to use as the group moons. scaled_input A TRUE/FALSE indicating whether the input data is already normalized